14. Text Data

 data frame.

-All glaciers are assigned 11/12-character unique identifiers.
+All glaciers are assigned 11/12-character unique identifiers

-convention that forms the glacier ID number by combining the
+as defined by the WGMS convention that forms the glacier ID number

-2-digit free position code,
+2-digit free position code (the next two),

-2- or 3-digit local glacier code.
+2- or 3-digit local glacier code (the remaining ones).

 14.1.6.
-String Operations in numpy (*)
+String operations in numpy (*)¶

 As mentioned in our introduction to numpy vectors,

-objects of type ndarray
+objects of the type ndarray

 can store not only numeric and logical